 - Drive the use of asset-level data

 It will support efforts to collect, verify, and distribute asset-level data on all companies in key sectors globally, regardless of whether they disclose or not.
 This information would enable the assessment of asset, company, asset manager, asset owner, and system-wide exposure to a wide range of environmental factors in a granular and comparable way.
 Such datasets will enable new value added analysis, from academics and civil society through to consultants and service providers.
 In the absence of perfect reporting by companies ADI is critically important for integrating the environment into decision-making across the financial system.

-ADI is being created by four core partners.
-Additional partners will join the ADI as consortium, affiliate, or supporter members as the ADI develops.
+ADI is being created by five core partners.
+Additional partners will join the ADI as Funder, Research, Technology, and User Partners as the ADI develops.
+See here for details.

 ADI is a ‘structured network’ – a much needed layer that sits above existing organisations to coordinate work; collect and distribute data; and make the case for asset-level data – ADI is not be a new legal entity, but a project run as a consortium between partner organisations.
 ADI will shortly appoint an advisory board consisting of partners, funders, and other relevant stakeholders and this board will meet regularly to guide its work and priorities.